toney-kim/CIT114_Fall2021/Week 6 Notes 04 TK.md

 1. Section 6.04: AWS Shared Responsibility Model
 While the cloud infrastructure is secured and maintained by AWS, customers are responsible for security of everything they put in the cloud.

-2. SEction 6.13: SEcuring Data
+2. Section 6.13: Securing Data
 Careful consideration must be taken when protecting data as it is often worth more than the hardware it is stored on.

 ## What new facts did you learn from this section?

-6.12 SEcuring Accounts
+Section 6.12 Securing Accounts
 AWS Organizations
 AWS Key Management Service (KMS)
 Amazon Cognito